phillipadsmith/2014.phillipadsmith.com/_posts/2015-02-12-canadian-open-data-experience.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/44560257" width="425" height="355" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/adamlerner/solvable-code-2015-roadshow-presentation-v1" title="The Open Data Narrative: CODE 2015 Vancouver" target="_blank">The Open Data Narrative: CODE 2015 Vancouver</a> </strong> from <strong><a href="//www.slideshare.net/adamlerner" target="_blank">Solvable - @Solvable</a></strong> </div>

-## Maturing on open data
+## Canada matures on open data

-While I'm not sure if attendees in the room walked away realizing that [the government's hackathon is just two weeks away][1], getting underway February 20th, there were certainly several interesting take aways for me worth mentioning:
+While I'm not sure if attendees in the room walked away realizing that [the government's hackathon is just two weeks away][1], getting underway February 20th, there were several other interesting take aways worth mentioning:

 * Minister Clement spoke to his "open data by default" policy for federal government, where ministries would be expected to release their data proactively unless there was a clear risk to national security or personal privacy.
 * Councillor Andrea Reimer made an interesting analogy of the challenge for Vancouver's open data efforts, comparing open data to [surface mining rights](https://en.wikipedia.org/wiki/Mineral_rights) and underscoring the need for interpretation or augmentation of the data to make it useful to non-technical people.